 Steam power plant wastewater discharges include arsenic, lead, mercury, selenium, chromium, and cadmium.
 Regulations for power plant discharges to surface waters were last updated in 1982 and did not focus on these toxic metals.
 Over the past 30 years, steam power plants – particularly coal-fired power plants – have begun generating new wastewater streams containing these pollutants, from installation and operation of air pollution control equipment and from gasification of coal.

 When President Biden took office on Jan.
 20, 2021 he signed EO 13990 that directed all agencies to review and consider revising rules issued and other agency actions taken during the Trump administration.
+EPA announced on July 26, 2021 that it is initiating a supplemental rulemaking to strengthen the ELGs for coal-fired steam electric generating units.
+It also said it would implement and enforce the 2020 rule in the meantime.

 June 7, 2013 EPA proposes limits on toxic pollutants from power plant wastewater discharged into rivers.